PMKielstra/EscapeIDSO/docs/Checklist.md

 * Set up all four laptops in the escape room area.
 Boot all four to the proper ISOs as described in the technical PDF.

-* Run through the entire escape room following the instructions in the hints and solutions PDF.
+* Run through the entire escape room following the instructions in the solutions PDF.
 Ensure that every puzzle shows up as it should and that it can be solved as intended.

 * Turn off all laptops, then boot them to the proper ISOs.